 Upon arrival, guests will first go through a security area, walking through metal detectors and passing luggage through an X-ray machine.
 Since Disney has made it very clear this will be your portal to the Galaxy, this is a measure in place to protect guests, but also used to speed up entering the park as a resort guest.
 You won’t need to be scanned again, you already have been cleared when checking in.

-Think about all those space movies.
-There is always that scene in the terminal for check-in when doing space travel.
-So really, it makes total thematic sense for you to go through a security checkpoint on arrival.
-Pretty clever imaginers…pretty clever.
+We can think about all those space movies with “hotels”.
+There is always that scene for check-in, and it always includes odd characters, and space age doorways and amenities when doing space travel.
+So really, it makes total thematic sense for Disney to make you, as a space traveler, to go through a security checkpoint on arrival.
+Pretty clever imagineers…pretty clever.

 There is no doubt that these two new experiences, paired with the land’s interactive components and optional integration with the Play Disney Parks app, will invite guests to become galactic travelers and live their own Star Wars stories in a galaxy far, far away.